-We discuss the history of abrasive blasting, what types there are and provide an overview of the abrasive materials used as blast media.
+We discuss the history of abrasive blasting, what types there are, and provide an overview of the abrasive materials used as blast media.

 There are several reasons why abrasive blasting would be used, commonly these are for:

-This ban was introduced due to the discovery silica fractures upon impact becoming respirable with this posing a high risk of Silicosis and other respiratory diseases to the operator.
+This ban was introduced due to the discovery of silica fractures upon impact, becoming respirable posing a high risk of Silicosis and other respiratory diseases to the operator.

 There is a wide range of terms used in abrasive blasting, including: